Corbelli/dqn-pytorch/Report.md

     self.optimizer.step()
 ```

 At every learning step, the target network is updated with the local network weight.
-But the update is made in a soft manner, moving the target_network weights only sligthy in the local_network direction.
+But the update is made in a soft manner, moving the target_network weights only slightly in the local_network direction.

 ```python
     def soft_update(self, local_model, target_model, tau):